Optical skyrmions and other topological quasiparticles of light

-\textbf{Spin skyrmions in tightly focused beams.} Conventionally, paraxial electromagnetic beams in free space are treated as transverse waves, therefore, the field vectors are always in a plane normal to the propagation direction.
-The tight focusing is a way to introduce a longitudinal field component in the field structure.
-In this case, 3D electromagnetic vector distribution can be achieved, opening the platform to construct skyrmionic topologies.
-For instance, the spin vectors in a tightly focused vortex beam was shown to possess Bloch-type skyrmion-like texture in the focal plane near the beam axis, however, it is not a rigorous analogue of the skyrmion and a skyrmion number can not be assigned~\cite{du2019deep}.
+\textbf{Skyrmions in free-space fields}\\[2pt] \\ \textbf{Skyrmions in tightly focused beams.} In paraxial beams, the electromagnetic field is a purely transverse in non-absorbing media, therefore, the field vectors always lie in a plane normal to the propagation direction.
+However, the tight focusing may introduce a longitudinal field component in the field structure.
+In this case, 3D vector distribution can be achieved in a propagating field, which can be used to construct skyrmionic topologies.
+The spin vectors in a tightly focused vortex beam may look like a N\'eel-type skyrmion-like texture in the focal plane near the beam axis, however, it is not a rigorous analogue of a skyrmion and a skyrmion number can not be assigned~\cite{du2019deep}.
 The reason is that a diffraction-free propagating beam is boundary-free and, therefore, is unable to form a well-defined topological structure, in contrast to an evanescent optical vortexes.

-An alternative method to obtain optical skyrmions in tightly focused fields is to design complex structured light, such as the full-Poincar\'e vector beams, as the input light, and the tight focusing was shown to enable optical spin skyrmions where N\'eel- and Bloch-type textures can be controlled by slightly tuning the input light (Fig.~\ref{f2}\textbf{g})~\cite{gutierrez2021optical}.\\[4pt]
+Optical skyrmions in tightly focused fields can be designed using complex structured light, such as the full-Poincar\'e vector (FPV) beams, as the input light.
+Tight focusing was shown to enable optical spin skyrmions where N\'eel- and Bloch-type textures can be controlled by slightly tuning the input light (Fig.~\ref{f2}\textbf{g})~\cite{gutierrez2021optical}.
+The field-skyrmion topologies in such propagating beams may theoretically exhibit strong stability against scattering in disordered media~\cite{liu2022disorder}.\\[4pt]